hashicorp/design-system/website/docs/components/alert/partials/guidelines/overview.md

-Alerts display brief but important messages that capture the user's attention but don't interrupt their workflow.
+Alerts display brief but important messages that capture the user's attention but doesn't interrupt their workflow.

 ## Types of alerts